skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 }
 ```

-The way we implement reading and writing the `length` property in `ArraObject` is
+The way we implement reading and writing the `length` property in `ArrayObject` is
 [with the `DynamicObjectLibrary`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObjectLibrary.html)
-that is designed, as its name suggests, to operate on `DynamicObject`s.
+that is designed, as its name suggests, to operate on `DynamicObject`s
+(which `ArrayObject` is, since it's a subclass of `DynamicObject`).
 We take advantage of the fact that the `@CachedLibrary`
 annotation can be placed not only on `@Specialization` methods,
 but also on `@ExportMessage` ones,
+so that we can use `DynamicObjectLibrary` inside the implementation of the interop library messages
-while using the static `getUnchached()` method of `DynamicObjectLibrary`
+(we use the static `getUnchached()` method of `DynamicObjectLibrary`
-in the constructor to get an instance of it not attached to a specific object:
+in the constructor of `ArrayObject` to first initialize the `length` property to an initial value):

 ```java
 @ExportLibrary(InteropLibrary.class)